 Hurricane Maria will be remembered as one of the most destructive of this season this year.
 After Irma, the most ideal thing would have been that no more cyclone formed, since the damage caused by it was terrible.
 But, at least for the moment, weather phenomena cannot be controlled.

 Thus, tropical storms can get stronger, something they are getting faster and faster as ocean temperatures just keep rising.
 So, Maria sadly, has been able to continue causing many problems to the islands of the Caribbean Sea, especially to Puerto Rico and the Virgin Islands.
+In addition, this hurricane falls within the 2017 hurricane season, which has been considered one of the most active in over a century, as can be read in more detail in the 2017 hurricane season.

 Damages in Puerto Rico